stevenrick/stevenrick.github.io/content/portfolio/_index.md

 draft = false
 +++

-A collection of the various work I've done (that I can publicly share).
+A collection of some of my prior and ongoing work.